-By convention the added nutrient N:P is often given at a mole ratio of 16:1 (mass ratio of 7.22:1).
-Actually, however, because of the shape of the P-quota curve this likely represents a significant waste of P-nutrient.
-Cellular ratios of N:P may be lowered to less than 32:1, and perhaps even approaching 64:1, without undue problem (Mayers et al. 2014).
+By convention the added nutrient N:P is often given at a mole ratio of 16:1 (mass ratio of 7.22:1); 16:1 is the Redfield ratio of N:P, though microalgal C:N:P ratios deviate significantly from Redfield ratios (Geider & LaRoche 2002).
+Because of the shape of the P-quota curve (Fig.3.7b) this likely represents a significant waste of P-nutrient.
+Cellular ratios of N:P may be increased to less than 32:1, and perhaps even approaching 64:1, without undue problem (Mayers et al. 2014).
 This is particularly useful if anaerobic digestate is used as the nutrient source (Mayers et al. 2017) as the N:P (essentially as ammonium:phosphate) is usually very high, requiring either a removal of excess ammonium, or addition of phosphate.